A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Introduction

 [4] {\it Sections \ref{sec:base_lcdm} - \ref{sec:extensions_lcdm}: Science results.}

-Section \ref{sec:base_lcdm} discusses cosmological parameters for the base \LCDM\ model.
-We demonstrate the consistency of the cosmological parameters determined from various likelihoods, sky areas, temperature and polarization combinations and also with different methods of temperature foreground cleaning.
-We also revisit the consistency of cosmological parameters determined from different multipole ranges.
-Possible tensions with other astrophysical data are discussed briefly in this section.
+Section \ref{sec:base_lcdm} discusses cosmological parameters for the base \LCDM\ model, demonstrating the consistency of the cosmological parameters determined from various sky areas, temperature and polarization combinations, and different methods of temperature foreground cleaning.
+As highlighted in Fig.\ \ref{fig:fig1}, by extending the sky coverage in temperature and polarization we have created more powerful likelihoods than those discussed in the 2018 \Plancks legacy papers.
+This allows more sensitive tests of consistency with, and deviations from, the base \LCDM\ cosmology.
+We therefore revisit the consistency of cosmological parameters determined from different multipole ranges, the significance of oscillatory features in the temperature power spectra, and possible tensions of the base \LCDM\ model with other astrophysical data.
 One-parameter extensions to the base \LCDM\ model are discussed in Sect. \ref{sec:extensions_lcdm}.
-We do not present a comprehensive analysis of extended models, but instead focus on the parameters $A_L$ and $\omegak$ for which there were hints of anomalies in PCP15 and PCP18.
-We also present results on the sum of neutrino masses $\sum m_\nu$, the number of relativistic species $N_\nu$ and the tensor-to-scalar ratio $r$, using our statistically most powerful likelihood, combined with results from other experiments.
-A comparison of our best fit \LCDM\ cosmology with the power spectra measured from ground based polarization experiments \citep{Louis:2017, Henning:2018} is presented in Appendix \ref{sec:appendix2}.
+Since, for the most part, our results are consistent with those given in PCP18, we do not present a comprehensive analysis of extended models, but instead focus mainly on the parameters $A_L$ and $\omegak$ for which there were hints of anomalies in PCP15 and PCP18 and for which the \Planck\ papers reported differences between the \camspec\ and \plik\ likelihoods.
+A comparison of our best fit \LCDM\ cosmology with the power spectra measured from ground based polarization experiments \citep{Louis:2017, Henning:2018, Choi:2020, Aiola:2020, Dutcher:2021} is presented in Appendix \ref{sec:appendix2}.

+\GE{ To further guide the reader we note the main differences between the \camspec\ analyses presented in PCP18 and in this paper: